 The Performance Results window displays all performance results for the current sequence of trades, as displayed in the chart window.
 Tabs along the top of the window are used to organize the results by category.
 The Performance Results window for a portfolio document is shown below.
-This window differs from the Performance Results window for a market-system document only in that the portfolio window includes a tab for the correlation table, which is not applicable to individual market systems.
+This window differs from the Performance Results window for a market-system document only in that the portfolio window includes additional tabs for "Market Systems" and "Correlation Tables," which are not applicable to individual market systems.